streem/streem-sdk-node/README.md

 // optional
 builder.tokenExpirationMs = ... // Determines how long this token is valid for starting a session (default 5 minutes) builder.sessionExpirationMs = ... // Once the session has started, how long can the user remain logged in (default 4 hours)

+// If using the Group Reservation feature, set the reservation sid from the API response builder.reservationSid = "rsv_abc123"
 ```

 Finally, call `build()` to generate the token string: